Details on credit achievements

-(*) When you attend a conference other than the major international ones mentioned above (e.g. local conferences, but also symposia), you cannot validate 1 credit per se, but you can still include some seminars of the event in your "seminar sheet" (i.e. 12 seminar entries will count as 1 credit):
+When you attend a conference other than the major international ones mentioned above and marked with * (e.g. local conferences and symposia), you cannot validate 1 credit per se, but can include some talks of such events as entries on your "seminar sheet" (= 12 seminar entries will count as 1 credit):

 How to proceed:

-Fill out the correspondent number of lines in your seminars sheet with the name of the conference of symposium.
-When your seminars sheet is filled, please send it to Claire Maislisch (Unige students) or Ulrike Toepel (Unil and UniFrib students), together with the certificate of attendance and program of the conference.
+Fill out the correspondent number of lines on your seminars sheet with the name of the conference or symposium.
+When your seminar sheet is filled, please send it (or a scan) to Ulrike Toepel, together with the certificate of attendance and program of the conference.

-We do not allow filling up the seminars sheet with more than 3 seminars from one single conference, the reason being that you are expected to attend seminars in neuroscience all throughout the year, in a regular basis.
+We do not allow filling up the seminar sheet with more than 3 talks from one single conference/ symposium, the reason being that you are expected to attend talks on neuroscience topics throughout your thesis on a regular basis to foster your knowledge.

 How to validate MOOCs